 Love Lady Larla

-She had just enough time to raise her fists before the first thug punched her square in the jaw.
-The second cuffed her above her eyes and ripped out the stale loaf of bread that she had stowed into her rags.
-The biggest of the lot shoved her to the ground, landed a few kicks to her ribs for good measure, and retreated into the darkness with the others, leaving her alone in the alleyway.
+Shine had just enough time to raise her fists before the first thug punched her square in the jaw.
+The second cuffed her above her eyes and ripped out the stale loaf of bread that she had stowed in her rags.
+The biggest of the lot shoved her to the ground, landed a few kicks to her ribs for good measure, before retreating into the darkness with the others.

-Cursing under her breath, Shine pulled herself up against the nearest wall and leaned against it.
+Cursing under her breath, Shine pulled herself to the nearest wall and leaned against it.
 Bruises and cuts lined her skin, her legs lay sprawled unevenly across the ground, and each breath teetered between a groan and a hiss.

 Yet even now, as always, dumped in a random alleyway, she smiled.

-And even now, as always, Kat poked out her head from the alley corner and approached her.
-The sight of Kat eased at the pain within Shine.
+And even now, as always, Kat poked out her head from around the corner and approached her.
+The sight of Kat eased the pain within Shine.

 “Kat, you shouldn’t be here.”
 Shine tried to move, but her muscles refused.
 “I can’t help you tonight.
 They took my rations.”